-This applies whatever your reason for travel - tourism, education, work or moving to the US.
+This applies whatever your reason for travel - tourism, education, work or moving to the US - even if you hold a valid visa.

 Travel to the US carries serious risks that should be considered before planning any travel, particularly if you fall under one of the above categories.